• Skip to primary navigation

 Jump to How-to Card

-These primitive fabric pumpkins are easy to make.
-They look festive as part of your fall decor and are filled with herbs and spices to give your home the warm and cozy feel of autumn.
+These DIY fabric pumpkins are easy to make and are filled with herbs and spices to give your home the warm and cozy feel of autumn.

 I wanted to come up with a way to bring some fall fragrance into the house along with my decorations.
 The first thing I thought of was some kind of sachet like these Spice Filled Mug Mats.
 Why not make something similar in the shape of a pumpkin?